StaysafeUK/CSPAdoptDogCi/README.md

 ### Tabular Display of Information from Database

-One of the best features of the site is the tabular display of information presented from the PostGresSQL database into a table.
+One of the best features of the site is the tabular display of information presented from the PostGreSQL database into a table.
 The example below shows information from the search function in the Navbar.
 Another example of this is from clicking on a dog and seeing the information provided in a table.

 <div>